Feminine hygiene: Discrepancies in various ethnic groups

+Menstrual hygiene in adolescents

+To observe the menstrual hygiene in adolescent girls, a cross-sectional study conducted in a secondary school in Singur West Bengal involved 160 girls. the findings were published in 2008 and revealed that a significant portion of respondents became aware of menstruation before menarche, with mothers being the primary source of information.
+While the majority recognized menstruation as a physiological process, knowledge and usage of sanitary pads were limited.
+Most girls employed soap and water for cleaning purposes, and a considerable percentage observed various restrictions during menstruation.
+Among the 160 respondents, 108 (67%) girls were aware of menstruation before experiencing menarche.
+Mothers were the primary source of information for 60 (37.5%) girls.
+A majority, 138 (86%), considered menstruation a physiological process.
+Only 78 (48%) girls were familiar with the use of sanitary pads during menstruation.
+In terms of practices, merely 18 (11.25%) girls used sanitary pads during menstruation.
+For cleaning purposes, 156 (97%) girls utilized both soap and water.
+Regarding restrictions, 136 (85%) girls adhered to various restrictions during menstruation.

 Society and culture

 According to the World Health Organization, as of 2018 there are about 1.9 billion women who are of reproductive age.
 In low-income countries, women's choices of menstrual hygiene materials are often limited by the costs, availability and social norms.
-Not only are women's choices limited but, according to the WHO and Unicef, 780 million people do not have access to improved water sources and about 2.5 billion people lack access to improved sanitation.
+Not only are women's choices limited but, according to the WHO and UNICEF, 780 million people do not have access to improved water sources and about 2.5 billion people lack access to improved sanitation.
 The lack of proper hygiene leads to a harder time for women to manage feminine hygiene.

 Costs and tax

 Tampon tax is a shorthand for sales tax charged on tampons, pads, and menstrual cups.
 The cost of these commercial products for menstrual management is considered to be unacceptably high for many low-income women.
 At least half a million women across the world do not have enough money to adequately afford these products.
-This can result in missing school or even dropping out.
-In some jurisdictions similar necessities like medical devices and toilet paper are not taxed.
+This can result in missing days of school or even dropping out entirely in the worst cases.
+In some jurisdictions, similar necessities like medical devices and toilet paper are not taxed.
 Several initiatives worldwide advocate to eliminate the tax all together.
 In some countries, such petitions have already been successful (for example parts of the UK and the United States).
+The UK abolished the 5% minimum VAT imposed on sanitary products on 1 January 2021, as previously whilst a member of the European Union; EU law prohibited the UK or any EU member state from removing the 5% VAT imposed on sanitary products.